-When it comes to irrigating lawns, improper techniques can hurt your lawn more than help it.
+When it comes to irrigating lawns during hot summer months, improper techniques can hurt your grass more than help it.
 Overwatering, irrigating at wrong times of the day, and watering too often can be ineffective and—at times—downright harmful.
-Our lawn watering advice will help your lawn soak in the summer fun!
+Our summer irrigation advice will help your lawn soak in the fun during the heat!

 When to Water

-Watering on a hot summer afternoon is a horrible idea; the liquid will evaporate too quickly and may not reach your grass’s roots, so heat and irrigation shouldn’t go together.
-Instead, water in the morning.
-The weather should be cool enough for the nutrients to get to the soil, allowing your lawn to stay refreshed.
+Watering on a hot summer afternoon is a horrible idea.
+The liquid will evaporate too quickly and may not reach your grass’s roots, so heat and irrigation shouldn’t go together.
+Instead, the best time to water lawns in summer is in the morning.
+The ideal time for morning watering is before 9 AM.
+The weather should be cool enough for the nutrients to get to the soil, allowing your turf to stay refreshed.
 Additionally, your turf will have the whole day to dry, and the calmer winds will keep the water from blowing away.
-Even though nighttime may also have cooler conditions, evening irrigation could lead to lawn disease.
-When it comes to showering your lawn with the gift of nutrients, stick to the AM.
+Even though nighttime may also have cooler conditions, evening irrigation could lead to lawn disease and attract pests.
+When it comes to showering your yard with the gift of nutrients, stick to the AM.

-Between irrigation and natural rainfall, your lawn should receive between 1 and 1.5 inches of water each week during the summer.
+If you’re wondering how often to water your lawn in summer, the answer may surprise you.
+Between irrigation and natural rainfall, your grass should receive between 1 and 1.5 inches of water each week during the summer.
 Water deeply every other day for the best results.
-Your lawn should receive about 1/3 an inch of water every two days in order to maintain deeper roots, thus helping protect against drought.
+Your turf should receive about 1/3 an inch of water every two days in order to maintain deeper roots, thus helping protect against drought.
 You should not water your grass every single day for a few minutes, as this could leave it susceptible to drought over the long haul.

 Keep an eye out for puddles of water and run-off, as these are signs of overwatering.
 Likewise, make sure you are not watering the street; no matter how much you irrigate, the pavement won’t grow.